gujianjie/Books/README.md

 ### _eToken Application Process_

 SafeNet eToken5110 (Security Level: EAL4+) is used as the storage of UserCVC and UserPrivateKey.
+The  end user should apply an eToken to the KMS Operator before Software Release Process.

+* The End User should fill the eToken Application Form (see eToken Applicaiton Form Example)
+* The KMS Operator generate a CSR according to the eToken Application Form (with Approval from Manager), and pass it to the KMS backend
+* The KMS backend generate the User Private/Public Key pair and the UserCVC (signed with RootPrivateKey) according to the CSR.
+* The UserCVC and UserPrivateKey is injected into the eToken.
+The PIN is reinitialized by End User with the help of KMS operator.
+* The eToken is issued to the End User.

 ![](/assets/eTokenApplictionProcess.png)